What does it mean to be a surfer today?

 Keep Your Cultural and Intellectual Interest Up-to-Date

 Believe it or not, exercising your mind will improve your athletic skills.
-And surfing has a rich heritage, full of interconnections with music, movies, literature, and various visual arts.
+Surfing has a rich heritage, full of interconnections with music, movies, literature, and various visual arts.

 Learn more about his or her local surfing culture.
 Expand the knowledge of the history of surfing and its roots.
 Books do help surfers become better performers.